Guide to NYC Real Estate Investment

 Managing investment properties effectively takes time, skill, and experience.
 There are two kinds of property management, “light property management” and “full property management.”
 Light property management is a route many clients take because it takes care of the initial, critical elements, and can begin as soon as the chosen investment property is under contract.

 This service manages all the steps beginning with finding the right tenant.
 The investment property is marketed to prospective tenants, the tenant is screened, the lease prepared, applications to condo boards are supported, and any necessary repairs, etc. are arranged.
+Many property management companies operate as small businesses, providing personalized services to investors.
 Light property management excludes handling tenant or landlord monies but does include terminating and renewing leases.

 Full Property Management